-- Are Distance Learning courses self-paced?
+- Are Distance Education courses self-paced?

-Distance Learning courses have deadlines for turning in assignments and doing tests.
+Distance Education courses have deadlines for turning in assignments and doing tests.
 All work must be completed by the end of the session in which you are registered.
 You may be allowed to turn in work early and finish before the end of the session, but final grades will not be posted until the end of the semester.

-- Are Distance Learning classes easier?
+- Are Distance Education classes easier?